tomdru/tomdru.ruhoh.com/posts/installing-a-xubuntu-virtual-machine-for-developers.md

 Mount the Guest Additions CD by selecting Devices > Install Guest Additions.
 Move to the folder on the CD and execute a script

     cd /media/VBOXADDITIONS
-    sudo sh ./VBoxLinuxAdditions.run
+    sudo ./VBoxLinuxAdditions.run

-Once its done, reboot and eject the Guest Additions CD.
+Once its done, shut down and make a new snapshot.
+Call it "after-upgrade-and-vbox-guest-additions".Start up your VM and eject the Guest Additions CD.
 To resize your window, click the + in the upper-left-hand corner.
 The virtual machine should be in fullscreen mode.

 ### Install Dropbox